The Reds have already seen off West Ham, Fulham and Reading in the competition and host Chelsea in Sunday's quarter-final tie at Old Trafford.

 "When you’re growing up you see a lot of the lower league teams and sides from around your area playing against some of the bigger teams in the competition.
 And it gives every kid and every young player a chance to feel that they can be a part of it and that they can relate to the FA Cup because anybody can take part.

 "I played in some of the qualifying rounds.
-You have to play quite a few qualifiers to even get to the first round of the Cup when you’re in the lower leagues.
-I recall we were close to playing a League Two side, but lost in the fourth qualifying round.
+You have to play quite a few qualifiers to even get to the first round of the Cup when you’re in the

 - Exclusive Wayne Rooney interview

 - The world according to Sir Alex

 - Fletch: A decade of service